 From June 2019

 Renovation works on Miyajima's famous floating torii gate started in June 2019.
-The torii gate is now covered up by scaffolding.
-It is not known yet exactly how long the renovations will take, but they are expected to take at least around one year.
-In a first phase until July 17, 2019, only the lower parts of the torii gate will be covered up, but afterwards the entire gate will disappear under a partially transparent cover.
-Starting from August 26, a bridge will be built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
+The torii gate is now covered up by a partially transparent scaffolding.
+Furthermore, a bridge has been built on the left side of the gate (when viewed from the shrine) to aid the renovation works.
 A date for the completion of the renovation works has not been set yet.
 In addition, renovation works are scheduled to be conducted on the western side of the shrine complex from August 2020 to December 2022.